 Whiteface Lodge, Lake Placid (Adirondacks)

 One of the most family-friendly resorts in the state—with its nightly s’mores campfires, bowling alley, and ice skating rink—features a heated indoor/outdoor pool among its many winter amenities.
-Plus, the Whiteface Lodge children’s programming, such as Camp Kanu (ages 3–10, weekends and holiday periods only after Labor Day), means that adults can enjoy a swim with the kids or take the opportunity to lounge around the pool and relax.
+Warm up in the indoor or outdoor hot tubs while you enjoy wintry Adirondack views.

 The Sagamore, Bolton Landing (Adirondacks)